tonyg/script-exchange/README.md

 analyzed the security consequences of doing so*.
 You may compromise a large chunk of your network.

-By default, the plugin is configured with only the Spidermonkey Javascript interpreter enabled.
+By default, the plugin is configured with only the Spidermonkey[^spiderversion] Javascript interpreter enabled.
 Spidermonkey is a reasonably tightly sandboxed environment for client-supplied programs to run in.
 While Python is also supported, the difficulty of securing the Python virtual machine makes it unwise to enable Python support in anything other than the most tightly locked-down environments.

 Besides the existing support for signing of uploaded scripts, another potential (but to date untried) approach to securing script